fluxninja/aperture/docs/content/reference/aperturectl/completion/zsh/zsh.md

 Generate the autocompletion script for the zsh shell.

-If shell completion isn't already enabled in your environment you will need to enable it.
+If shell completion is not already enabled in your environment you will need to enable it.
 You can execute the following once:

     echo "autoload -U compinit; compinit" >> ~/.zshrc